vkhazin-befitnow/shopify-admin-cli/README.md

 # Shopify Admin CLI

-Comprehensive CLI for Shopify store asset management with GitHub integration.
+GitOps-friendly CLI for Shopify theme management with explicit path control.

 ## Overview

-This CLI tool provides comprehensive access to Shopify store assets for developers and Shopify Partners.
-It enables downloading, managing, and version controlling all store assets including themes, content, products, and configurations.
+This CLI tool provides safe, stateless access to Shopify themes for developers and teams.
+It focuses on theme pull and push operations with explicit directory paths, dry-run support, and mirror mode for exact synchronization.

 ## For Users